A flooded property is one where flood water has entered the property and includes all habitable areas of the property.

 Always check before travelling and make sure neighbours are ok.

-Financial support following floods in 2015
+Financial support following floods

 Help with repairs to rented homes